ftntcorecse/fos-api-prom-exporter/README.md

 There are six examples of how these are written under the **fos_api_prom_exporter/endpoints** folder.
 Please examine these example classes to understand how to construct a new one.

-There are two main methods that need to be written for any new monitor class:
+There are two main methods that need to be written for any new endpoint/monitor class:

 * init_prom_metrics
 * update_prom_metrics